ietf-teep/architecture/draft-ietf-teep-architecture.md

 chains to an existing root whereby existing TEEs will be allowed to be personalized by the TAM without requiring changes to the TEE itself.
-This enables the ecosystem to scale, and avoids the need for centralized databases of all TEEs produced or all TAMs that exist.
+This enables the ecosystem to scale, and avoids the need for centralized databases of all TEEs produced or all TAMs that exist or all TA developers that exist.

 ## Message Security